|Birth: ||Dec. 8, 1727|

 Much of the best research on the Donaldson/Danielson family was done from 1925-1965 by Harriet H. Donaldson Wilkinson.

-Note: Photograph posted on page 2 for John Danielson, Jr. is not valid since John lived before the invention of photography.
+Note: Photograph posted on back page for John Danielson is not valid since John lived well before the invention of photography.

 Gen. Timothy Danielson